MichaelKreil/openbots/docs/index.md

 # TL;DR

 "Social bots have influenced elections."
 Does it sound plausible?
-Yes, maybe.
+Yes.
 Is it scientifically founded?
-No, not at all.
+Not at all.

 Many mistakes were made in the research and a lack of review allowed an unfounded theory to spread around the world.